Death of Jon Egging: Airshow

 The Red Arrows were taking part in the Saturday displays at the Bournemouth Air Festival.
 Visibility exceeded 10 km (6.21 miles), the horizon being clearly defined and there was a light southeasterly wind.
 The cloud base was higher than forecasted over the display area, meaning the team could fly their full display.
 After their display, the Red Arrows performed two flypasts.
 The original scheduled time of the display and flypasts were from 13:00 to 13:25 BST.

 Incident

 Prior to the accident

 On the morning of 20 August 2011, Egging awoke at approximately 08:00 BST, completing a 5 mile (8.04 km) run along the seafront and cliffs, with his wife, who had travelled to Bournemouth for the weekend.
-After this, he went to a local bakery to collect packed lunches for him and the other Red Arrows pilots, before meeting to be transported to Bournemouth International Airport at approximately 11:30 BST.
+After this, he went to a local bakery to collect packed lunches for him and the other Red Arrows pilots, before meeting to be transported to Bournemouth Airport at approximately 11:30 BST.
 Egging was Red 4 and flew his aircraft, tail number XX179.
 The display went off without any issues, with Egging flying his aircraft normally and without reporting any issues with the aircraft.
-The radio calls that he was expected to make during the display were made and it was reported that he engaged in some ‘light hearted banter’, prior to the end of flying.
+The radio calls that he was expected to make during the display were made and it was reported that he engaged in some "light hearted banter", prior to the end of flying.